-You must pass year 4 which counts two thirds towards your final degree classification.
+You must pass year four, which counts 67% towards your final degree classification.

 China in Global Politics